-Production rooms were controlled and monitored for temperature and relative humidity with recordings available.
-Staff were observed to be wearing appropriate PPE, with access to appropriate coats, shoes, masks, and hair nets that were provided.
+All production rooms were controlled and monitored for temperature and relative humidity (where relevant) with recordings available.
+Staff were observed to be wearing appropriate PPE, with access to appropriate coats, shoes, masks, and hair nets that were provided by the organization.
 There were pictorials when entering an area on the gowning requirements.
-A mirror was available to ensure appropriate PPE was properly downed.